LinguistDeveloper/clarive/docs/en/admin/system_messages.markdown

 - **Text**: The longer message shown in the upper bar.
 The title can actually be long, up to 130 is an acceptable title.

-- **Expires**: When the message will stop being shown to users
+- **Expires**: When the message will stop being shown to users.
+Follow the format (1H - 1 hour, 1D - one day ...).

-- **Username**: Direct the message to only a given user.
+- **Users**: Direct the message to only a given user.
 This can be used to quickly message a user that is logged in.
+Empty field means that all users will get the message

 - **More Info**: *Optional*.
 A longer message body, with detailed content.
 The text area accepts even images, where you can explain a new behaviour or phone numbers to call, etc.